 âThe most distinctive item of Parsi womenâs clothing from the third quarter of the nineteenth century was undoubtedly the gara,â write Shilpa Shah and Tulsi Vatsal in the introductory chapter of the book Peonies & Pagodas: Embroidered Parsi Textiles from the Tapi Collection(2010).
 The book traces the origins of the gara â imported from China into India by Parsis between 1830 and 1865 â and its reinvention in modern times.
 The history comes to life with oral accounts of how different Parsi families came to acquire garas.
 So for example, novelist Bapsi Sidhwa inherited three garas from her mother which she passed on to two of her daughters. âOne of them is most unusual â it has coloured birds and flowers all over the purple sari and looks stunning,â

 Unlike original Parsi saris that were made on resham (silk), âembroidery is done today on crepe or preferably on Georgette, using either satin stitch or French knots with silk threads,â explains Raymond Maneckshaw.
 Dinaz Bhada adds that Georgette is preferred today as the fabric is lighter and easier to carry.
 A classic gara is so heavy that it is a challenge to walk in it.

-Since then India has come to be known as the epicenter for the Parsi gara. â[Gara embroidery] is very popular, mainly in cities like Mumbai, Delhi and Hyderabad,â
+Since then India has come to be known as the epicentre for the Parsi gara. â[Gara embroidery] is very popular, mainly in cities like Mumbai, Delhi and Hyderabad,â

 E-32, IIIrd Floor, Lajpat Nagar-II, New Delhi, Delhi, 110024, India